eliselorraine/Podcast-App/README.md

 # Podcast-App

-A podcast discovery app made in one day during Salt bootcamp's "hackday".
+A full stack podcast discovery app made in one day during Salt bootcamp's "hackday".

 Features: Search for keyword in the title of podcast episodes, add Podcast episode in a "For later listening" list, click on episode cover to see details about podcast, and listen to whole episodes in-app.